-Rising gas prices, raised eco-consciousness and a struggling economy have taken their toll on the large SUV market.
-But some families truly need the space and utility of big crossovers.
-And for them, General Motors has this pair of plus-size SUVs.
+Rising gas prices, raised eco-consciousness, and a struggling economy have taken their toll on the large SUV market.
+Families who truly need space and utility have turned to crossover like the GMC Acadia and Buick Enclave.

 What the GMC Acadia Does Well